sastutorials/sastutorials.github.io/tutorials/intro-to-sas.md

 Comparing SAS to other programming languages, in terms of quantity of jobs available, is evident that SAS *is not the most popular language in the market*.
 That is due to two main reasons:

 1. SAS is not free, and many companies will opt for open-source alternatives;
-2. The jobs that do have SAS are more dedicated to report-writing than pure datascience.
+2. The jobs that do require SAS are more dedicated to report-writing than pure datascience.

 ![n_datascience_jobs_comparison](https://user-images.githubusercontent.com/80749213/112302858-d8cc0180-8c9b-11eb-8e79-11878d963346.png)